siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 ## Behavior

 - **Interaction**: The floating panes has a close button on the right side of the header; the inline pane has a collapse or expand button on the left side of the header.
 - **Responsive**: On large and medium sized screens, all panes have a maximum width or height of `50%` of the screen.
 On small screens, all panes have full width and height (the header and nav menu is visible).
-Make sure your content is prepared for different screen sizes.
 Collapsed left and right panes are shown on the top and bottom for a more efficient use of space.

 ![Pane small viewport](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1680-26548&mode=design&t=iP7h44Wf17P209P7-4)